 The recommended daily requirement of magnesium intake varies based on your age and gender.
 The required magnesium dosage for males over the age of 31 is 420 mg and for males between 19 and 30 years of age is 400 mg.
 The required magnesium dosage for females over the age of 31 is 320 mg and for females between 19 and 30 years of age is 310 mg.
 If you are breastfeeding, consult your doctor for the ideal dosage.5

-Before taking magnesium water on a daily basis,
+Before taking magnesium water on a daily basis, here are some things you need to remember:

 - Make sure that you don’t overdose, as it could prove harmful